The-Ronin-Project/interop-mirth/mirth-channel-config/README.md

 The following Gradle tasks are currently exposed and can be utilized by this project:

 * __mirth__ - Stands up Mirth with the appropriate local environment.
-This includes all other tasks, unless explicitly mentioned.
+This includes all other tasks except __it__.
+For local dev environments, it can be helpful to delete the previous dev-env container before running `./gradlew mirth`.
 * __copyMirthConnector__ - Installs the Mirth Connector JAR and reloads the resource.
 This requires a currently running Mirth instance.
 * __installAllChannels__ - Installs all channels from the filesystem as currently defined in [channels](channels).
 This